matheuristic/plan9port-config/patches/README.md

 This patch removes the default behavior of remapping characters `` ` `` and `'` to `‘` and `’` in macOS `fontsrv`.

+### `plan9port-x11-ctrlb1superb2.patch`

+On X11, `Super-Click` (or `Windows-Click`) to send Button2, and press Control and Super to send Button1 and Button2 respectively when mouse button is depressed.

+This allows for a 2-1 chord via `Super-Click` followed by pressing `Control` on Linux/Unix laptops.

+**NOTE**: `Super-Click` and `Shift-Click` detection code is modified to look at the button state instead of tracked state, to work around OSes like ChromeOS not passing through `Super` key press and release events directly to the X server.